top of page

 Taken as we are by Brecht, we recognise that his, too, is a methodology rooted in its own historical moment.
 Our butting up together of the learning play with the cheap laughs of the (trad) sitcom is a means to dislodge the warm feelings of Bob Marley-round-the-brazier left wing solidarity that Brecht tends to summon.
 In this sense the sitcom appears to contradict the learning play’s promise of political change.

 In its traditional form, a sitcom is a circular situation in which a number of characters find themselves trapped.
 The tutor?
-Trapped by the mortgage and short-term contracts, the legitimacy and purpose the institution provides, and occasional free trips to let loose in Berlin.
-Meanwhile the student is trapped by debt peonage, the promise of payback, the allure of reputation, and the affirmation of cultural capital, maybe even their hopes and dreams.
+Trapped by the mortgage and short-term contracts, the legitimacy and purpose the institution provides, and occasional free trips to Berlin.
+Meanwhile the student is trapped by debt peonage, the promise of payback, and the allure of reputation, cultural capital and maybe even their hopes and dreams.
 And whilst both are riddled with doubt, a delicate ecology is maintained through their requisite complicity; to question would be to shatter the art school illusion and an investment based on belief.
 Each episode, scene or situation will provoke this equilibrium of doubt and belief before, in keeping with tradition, returning to normal; an appropriate reflection of the stasis of fine art education.

 The sitcom already shares epic theatre tendencies - the fragmentary, seemingly disconnected situations within which a motley crew of characters find themselves embroiled.
 Tensions and misunderstandings progress in fits and starts, the butting up of scenes and situations to deny the unified illusion that is promised through university marketing or the mythification of the art school as maintained by ‘successful’ artists, their tutors, their curators and their very, very good friends.